wraith13/background-phi-colors-vscode/README.md

 [![Visual Studio Marketplace](https://vsmarketplacebadge.apphb.com/version/wraith13.background-phi-colors.svg) ![installs](https://vsmarketplacebadge.apphb.com/installs/wraith13.background-phi-colors.svg) ![rating](https://vsmarketplacebadge.apphb.com/rating/wraith13.background-phi-colors.svg)](https://marketplace.visualstudio.com/items?itemName=wraith13.background-phi-colors)

 This extension colors the background in various ways.

-⚠ This extension is still PREVIEW version!

-This extension is too ambitious and may be very annoying.
+It is too ambitious and may be very annoying.

+This extension just colors the background of all text files.
+However, this always means that the search will be fully automatic.
+It will improve code recognition.
+Unfortunately, this extension is probably not for everyone, and the ratings will vary widely depending on the person.
+But for those who like it, it will be a very powerful extension.

 ![demo](https://github.com/wraith13/background-phi-colors-vscode/raw/master/images/screenshot/demo.gif)